Working with Materials

 The Material Library Panel

 Materials in the library are grouped into categories by types.
 To select a category, use the drop-down menu at the top of the panel.
 The Favorites category can be used to gather materials that you are currently working with.
-It is empty by default.

 After importing an object, the program can create a temporary category called Imported.
 This category is used to store materials of imported objects.
 If you wish to use these materials later, copy them to a standard or custom category.

 You can change the way the materials are displayed in the panel.
 The zoom control at the bottom of the panel changes the size of the previews.
 If you need to see more materials at the same time, detach the panel from the main window and increase the panel's width.
 The material library can show previews of materials applied to different types of objects: a sphere, cube or flat surface.
 To select a type, use the context menu described below.